smaurice101/maadsbml/docs/source/dashboard.rst

 .. tip::
    You can also download the entire dashboard table to a JSON or CSV.

-   Note:  This dashboard is re-generated wvery time you start your MAADSBML container.
+   Note:  This dashboard is re-generated every time you start your MAADSBML container.
 However, all generated reports are backed up to your local backup folder - as explained here: :ref:`MAADSBML Folder Explanation`.

 Dashboard URL
 ------------